ramirez7/sdl2-ttf/README.md

 [![Build Status](https://travis-ci.org/sbidin/sdl2-ttf.svg?branch=master)](https://travis-ci.org/sbidin/sdl2-ttf)

-#### Haskell bindings to SDL_ttf
+#### Haskell bindings to SDL2_ttf

-Both the raw and the higher level bindings should allow you to use any aspect of the original SDL_ttf library.
+Both the raw and the higher level bindings should allow you to use any aspect of the original SDL2_ttf library.
 Please report an issue if you encounter a bug or feel that something is missing.

 ##### Install